Diamondbacks vs. Cardinals Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 104 hits with 18 doubles, six triples, 17 home runs and 42 walks.
+- Ketel Marte has put up 106 hits with 18 doubles, six triples, 17 home runs and 42 walks.
 He has driven in 55 runs with six stolen bases.

-- Marte has picked up a hit in four games in a row.
-In his last five games he is hitting .368 with two triples, two home runs, four walks and five RBI.
+- Marte heads into this game looking to extend his five-game hit streak.
+In his last five games he is batting .474 with two triples, two home runs, four walks and five RBI.

 Marte Recent Games